markandrevegas/scratch/public/README.md

 # Nuxt 4 Radio App

 A modern Nuxt 4 application with Vue 3, Vite, and TailwindCSS.
-This project is designed as a client-side radio streaming app with live track updates, Spotify album art using Soptify api, and Unsplash fallback images.
+This project is designed as a client-side radio streaming app with live track updates, Spotify album art using Spotify api, and Unsplash fallback images.

 ---